- The value of writing content that stands out to the audience

 1. Work out the whitepaper’s aims and deadlines

 How you plan your whitepaper depends entirely on your style and your organisation’s processes.
-But whatever form your whitepaper will take, you’re going to need a basic plan.

 - A deadline